Dasha-MyOleg/2024-winter/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if 🖐️ used
-  - while
+  - while 🖐️ used
-  - do..while
+  - do..while 🖐️ used
-  - for
+  - for 🖐️ used
-  - for..in
+  - for..in 🖐️ used
-  - for..of
+  - for..of 🖐️ used
-  - for await
+  - for await 🖐️ used
-  - throw
+  - throw🎓 known
-  - break
+  - break 🖐️ used
-  - continue
+  - continue 🎓 known
-  - import
+  - import 🖐️ used
-  - export
+  - export 🖐️ used
-  - label
+  - label 🖐️ used
-  - try..catch
+  - try..catch 👂 heard
-  - switch
+  - switch 🖐️ used
-  - class
+  - class 🖐️ used
-  - new Error
+  - new Error 🖐️ used
-  - with
+  - with 🖐️ used
-- Functions
+- Functions 🎓 known
   - function declaration
   - function expression
-  - return
+  - return 🖐️ used
   - default parameters
   - functional object
 - Data structures
-  - Array
+  - Array 🖐️ used
-  - mixin
+  - mixin👂 heard
-  - extend
+  - extend 🖐️ used
-  - typed arrays
+  - typed arrays 🖐️ used
-  - Map
+  - Map👂 heard
   - Set
   - undefined
-  - null
+  - null 🖐️ used
-  - Proxy
+  - Proxy 🖐️ used
   - weak collections
-  - timers
+  - timers👂 heard
   - EventEmitter
   - RegExp
-  - Date
+  - Date 🖐️ used
   - BigInt
 - Infrastructure
   - V8
-  - Node.js
+  - Node.js 🖐️ used
   - npm
   - prettier
   - MDN